kunjee17/fnconf18-scaling-elmish-app/slides/index.md

 ```

-' There are two ways of writing page.
-As shown here.
-But having page model as option type always help.
-You are only loading data that is required for that specific page.
+' There are two ways of writing page-model.
+But having page model as option type always helps.
+You are only loading data that is required for a page, nothing else.
 ' Pro tip - You can group pages by Navigation.
 So, one less naming problem solve.
-Also, it helps to have authorization feature abstracted away.
-So, user is not allowed in admin
-' navigation if he is not admin

 ---